CIDARLAB/Vespa-Algorithm/README.md

 $ venv/bin/python3 RandomCaseGenerator.py
 ```

-If it is the first time to test the random benchmarks, this command can automatically generate Constraints by calling [ConstraintMaker.py](ConstraintMaker.py) and save it for the next time:
+If it is the first time to test the random benchmarks, this command can automatically generate random Constraints by calling [ConstraintMaker.py](ConstraintMaker.py) and save it for the next time:
 ```sh
 $ venv/bin/python3 TestAlgorithm.py
 ```

-All User Requirements for Random Constraints are set to ['F1', 'F2'].
+All Experiment objectives for Random Constraints are set to ['F1', 'F2'].
 User can edit it in [TestAlgorithm.py](TestAlgorithm.py).

 ### Literature Benchmarks
 You can run this algorithm to test the given literature review benchmarks with this command: